What actually is bioplastic?

 Unlimited cycle with raw material regeneration

-Sugar cane or corn harvest provide starch, basic ingredient for biobased and biodegradable products
+Sugar cane or corn harvest provide starch, basic ingredient for biobased and biodegradable products.

-PLA + Evanesto® = Universal Composting
+PLA + CARBIOS Active = Universal Composting

 PLA is both bio-sourced and biodegradable; it is derived from renewable resources such as corn or sugar cane.
 It is not in competition with food for human consumption or animal feed.
 Today, the total production of plant-based bioplastics represents:

-of all agricultural land*
+of the total surface area of agricultural land*

 Even if bioplastic production were to increase a hundred-fold over the next few years, competition with agricultural land would be virtually non-existent and, on the contrary, would represent a significant opportunity for farmers.
-The only downside is PLA’s limited compostability as it is only possible in industrial facilities.
-But that was before!
-Thanks to Evanesto®, Carbiolice’s latest innovation, all types of PLA are now suitable for home composting!

-*Source : European Bioplastics 2019
+* Source: European Bioplastics 2019

 Biosourced